Inverse Complexity Lab

 Tiago de Paula Peixoto

-Univ.-Prof. for Complex Systems and Network Science
+Univ.-Prof. of Complex Systems and Network Science

 IT:U, Linz, Austria